 Verification of this experience must be submitted as part of the application process.
 Please follow the instructions in the PTCAS application for submitting verification of PT observation hours.
 Internship hours may NOT be used as part of the 60 hours of volunteer experience.

 - Three Letters of recommendation

-We require two references from licensed physical therapists with whom the student has worked in a clinical setting, either on a volunteer or work basis.
+- We require two references from US-licensed physical therapists with whom the student has worked in a clinical setting, either on a volunteer or work basis.

-The third reference must be from a professor or academic advisor who taught the student in at least one course, or an academic advisor who is familiar with the applicant’s academic background and performance.
+- The third reference must be from a professor/instructor who taught the student in at least one course, or an academic advisor who is familiar with the applicant’s academic background and performance.